KabirBose/KabirBose/README.md

 **`Cybersecurity, Network Engineering, Software Engineering, DevOps, AI/ML`**

-I am currently a university student in Toronto, Canada.
-I enjoy many different fields of technology, including: software engineering, network engineering, DevOps, cybersecurity, and AI/ML.
-I am specializing in networking and cybersecurity.
-I am also a Network Engineering Intern in Toronto.
+I am a university student based in Toronto, Canada, with a strong passion for various fields of technology, including software engineering, network engineering, DevOps, cybersecurity, and AI/ML.
+My focus lies in networking and cybersecurity, and I am currently gaining hands-on experience as a Network Engineering Intern in Toronto.

-Below, you can see a few of the tools and technologies I am familiar with.
-Also make sure to check out some of my projects... you might find them really useful!
-You can also contact me any time through LinkedIn or my portfolio (both linked below).
+Below, you’ll find a selection of tools and technologies I am well-versed in.
+Be sure to explore some of my projects—I’m confident you’ll find them both insightful and valuable!
+Feel free to reach out anytime via LinkedIn or my portfolio (both linked below).

 ### 🧰 Languages and Tools